Can you spare a few minutes?

 - Inform your home insurers that your ex has left.

 - If you are now the only adult in your household be sure to tell the Council Tax Department at your local authority.
 If you fill in the relevant form you will be entitled to a 25% discount on your council tax.
-You can do this online (see ' Apply for a Council Tax discount ').
+You can apply for a council tax discount via GOV.UK.

 If you have moved out of the home